 - Postscript Season: A few of these can be as good quality as the seasons before it, but mostly they aren't.
 After all, the main conflict has already been resolved, so where do you go from there?

 - Race Tropes: Tread carefully with these; they are very sensitive issues, to say the least.

 - Relationship Revolving Door: This can become aggravating to the audience after a while.
 See Yo Yo Plot Point.

 - Romantic Plot Tumor: A well-done Romance Arc can certainly make things more interesting if done well, but it shouldn't overtake the main plotline.

 - Ron the Death Eater: Shoehorning a good canon character into being a villain or making a villain significantly more evil than in canon.
-Like with Draco in Leather Pants above, risks the pitfalls of going Out of Character in general.
+This runs a serious risk of having them act entirely Out of Character.
 You should have a good reason for the All-Loving Hero suddenly being a complete Jerkass.